It is scheduled to re-open on Saturday, November 21, 2015.

 Though nothing much changes at Liberty Tree (the servers still wear those Colonial-style getups), it’s still among the best of the Magic Kingdom’s full-service restaurants.
 Make Advance Reservations here for about an hour or so before parade time—after you eat, you can walk right out and watch the parade.
 And you can enjoy Thanksgiving turkey and stuffing any day of the year.

 Setting and Atmosphere

 The Liberty Tree’s six dining rooms take their cues from Revolutionary War–era American decor, with furnishings from different colonies.
 For example, the Philadelphia Room has burgundy carpet, Federal-style furniture, and a portrait of Ben Franklin; other themes include a Virginia pub and New England seaside inn, with corresponding tables, chairs, and art.
 The Colonial theme and low ceilings—along with the 1970sera floor plan—make the tavern feel smaller than it is, especially after dark.

 For lunch: New England–style pot roast, roast turkey, and the Liberty Boys BLT with pork belly.
-Family-style character dining at dinner, with all-you-can-eat turkey breast, carved beef, and sliced pork, all served with mashed potatoes, stuffing, and mac and cheese.
+Dinner: All-you-can-eat turkey breast, carved beef, and sliced pork, all served with mashed potatoes, stuffing, and mac and cheese.

 Crab-and-lobster dip for two, Colony Salad with seared salmon.

 Articles Related to Liberty Tree Tavern: